jeceljr/SoftCoreCompare/README.md

 The [Open Lane 2](https://github.com/efabless/openlane2) tool is used to generate chip layouts for each soft cores (making them into hard cores) so the resulting area can be compared.
-There are several ways to install this, but only the option using the Nix package tool has been tested in this project.
+There are several ways to install this, but only the option using the Nix package tool has been tested in this project and it worked well when invoked directly, but as explained below it wasn't able to bee called from the Python program.
 The optional [Volare](https://github.com/efabless/volare) PDK management system was used to select the right version of the Skywater 130nm PDK to generate the hardware for the cores.